 Benefits Of Right To Repair In Warsaw, Indiana

 Other than the obvious benefits of making devices and other items easier (and often cheaper) to repair, Right To Repair can help reduce electronic waste.

 While some companies have been making small strides toward allowing their customers the right to repair their devices, there is a lot more work to be done.

-Legislation like the Right To Repair Act would make sure that companies like Apple would have to make those repair tools, parts, and instructions available to repair shops and consumers alike.
+Legislation like the Right To Repair Act would ensure that companies like Apple would have to make those repair tools, parts, and instructions available to repair shops and consumers alike.

 Apple isn’t alone in these practices, Samsung, Microsoft, and more are all guilty of creating devices that resist repairs.

-For example, the “Eyeglass Rule” upheld by the Federal Trade Commission (FTC), states:
+Another example is the “Eyeglass Rule” upheld by the Federal Trade Commission (FTC):

 What it comes down to is that we believe that everyone should be able to access what they need to fix their purchases.